memfault/interrupt/_posts/2024-01-24-practical_zephyr_kconfig.md

 But where does our output end up?

-As mentioned in the previous article, in this guide we're using a development kit from [Nordic](https://www.nordicsemi.com/); in my case the [development kit for the nRF52840](https://www.nordicsemi.com/Products/Development-hardware/nrf52840-dk).
-For most development kits the logging output is available via its UART interface and the following settings:
+As mentioned in the previous article, we're using a development kit from [Nordic](https://www.nordicsemi.com/); in my case, the [development kit for the nRF52840](https://www.nordicsemi.com/Products/Development-hardware/nrf52840-dk).
+For most development kits, the logging output is available via its UART interface and the following settings:

 * Baud rate: _115200_ bits/s
 * Data bits: _8_
-* No parity, one stop bit.
+* No parity, one stop bit

 The connection settings for the UART interface are configured using [devicetree](https://docs.zephyrproject.org/latest/build/dts/index.html) - which we'll explore in a later article.
 Since these default settings are all we need for now, let's focus on Kconfig.
 We build and flash the project as follows: